aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 CacheFactory implementations and maintains a mapping between type and CacheFactory instance, it also maintain a registry which holds caches created by CacheFactory.

-- create a KeyGeneratorRegistry, which consumes actor types available in KeyGenerator bindings to create stateless instances of KeyGenerator implementations and maintains a mapping between type and KeyGenerator instance.
+- creates an ActorRegistry<KeyGenerator>.
+ActorFactory consumes actor types available in KeyGenerator bindings to create a registry of stateless instances of installed KeyGenerator implementations, each associated with a unique type name.

 - creates a ServiceMetadataManager, which has a daemon worker.
 Once the daemon is started, it monitors ServiceMetadata JSON/YAML files over the life time of Weave instance, uses ServiceMetadataReader to read changes of ServiceMetadata(s).
 If a ServiceMetadata has CacheControl, it'll delegate to CacheRegistry to initialize/destroy and register/unregister Caches.
 ServiceMetadataManager also maintains a registry of ServiceMetadata(s) for request-serving-time access.

-- creates an AuthenticatorFactory, which consumes actor types of Authenticator bindings to create stateless instances of Authenticator implementations and maintains a mapping between type and Authenticator instance.
+- creates an ActorRegistry<Authenticator>.
+ActorFactory consumes actor types of Authenticator bindings to create a registry of stateless instances of installed Authenticator implementations, each associated with a unique type name.

-- creates an AuthorizerFactory, which consumes actor types of Authorizer bindings to create stateless instances of Authorizer implementations and maintains a mapping between type and Authorizer instance.
+- creates an ActorRegistry<Authorizer>.
+ActorFactory consumes actor types of Authorizer bindings to create a registry of stateless instances of installed Authorizer implementations, each associated with a unique type name.

 - creates a SecurityControlRegistry, which provides access to ServiceMetadata level SecurityControl from attached ServiceMetadataManager.

 - creates a WeaveAuthFilter and hook it into Java Servlet Filter chain.
-WeaveAuthFilter is stitched with SecurityControlRegistry, AuthenticatorFactory and AuthorizerFactory.
+WeaveAuthFilter is stitched with SecurityControlRegistry, ActorRegistry<Authenticator> and ActorRegistry<Authorizer>.

-- create a DeriverFactory, which consumes actor types in Deriver bindings to create stateless instances of Deriver implementations and maintains a mapping between type and Deriver instance.
+- create an ActorRegistry<Deriver>.
+ActorFactory consumes actor types in Deriver bindings to create a registry of stateless instances of installed Deriver implementations, each associated with a unique type name.

-- creates a ParameterProcessor, which has visibility of DeriverFactory.
+- creates a ParameterProcessor, which has visibility of ActorRegistry<Deriver>.

-- creates a DataFormatRegistry, which consumes actor types of DataFormat bindings to create a registry for all supported DataFormat.
-DataFormatRegistry is made available to any ServiceExecutor which is interested in using DataFormat to serialize/deserialize data.
+- creates an ActorRegistry<DataFormat>.
+ActorFactory consumes actor types of DataFormat bindings to create a registry of stateless instances of installed DataFormat implementations, each associated with a unique type name.
+ActorRegistry<DataFormat> is made available to any ServiceExecutor which is interested in using DataFormat to serialize/deserialize data.

 ### Request Serving